mohammadmolavi/classify_fingers_YOLO/README.md

 ### Training the Model

-1. Open the `Train.ipynb` notebook.
+1. upload the `Train.ipynb` notebook to the colab.
+2. add dataset to your google drive.
-2. Follow the steps to preprocess the dataset, configure the model, and train it.
+3. Follow the steps to preprocess the dataset, configure the model, and train it.
-3. Save the trained model as `best (1).pt`.
+4. Save the trained model as `best (1).pt`.

 ### Running the Detection Script